csci104/site/homework/submission-instructions/index.md

 nothing to commit, working directory clean
 ```

-If files that you do not want to push (i.e. `hw1_tests` or other object files ) appear in the untracked list, add that folder/filename(s) to your `.gitignore`.
+If files that you do not want to push (i.e. object files) appear in the untracked list, add that folder/filename(s) to your `.gitignore`.
 (Note: you must add/commit/push your `.gitignore` like any other file).

 If you need the full hash of your current commit, first make sure `git status` outputs as above, then run: